 Cellphones have evolved such that most of them now have advanced cameras.
 They are convenient to use, lightweight, and won’t eat up space in your luggage.
 No wonder most people rely on them to take pictures or videos while vacationing, and we used to be one of them.

 During our Alaskan cruise, we realized that there’s no substitute for a traditional camera to capture picturesque views.
 We were lucky that one of our friends who joined us brought her DLSR camera.
 Otherwise, we wouldn’t have a high-quality record of our once-in-a-lifetime experience.

 The picturesque scenes that the Alaskan landscape and wilderness offer something that you would not want to miss recording.
 As we were observing those with cameras struggling at times to steadily hold them, we thought that a monopod would have helped.

 Monopods enable photographers to have a steady hold of cameras, allowing them to take sharp pictures at slower shutter speeds.
 They are easier to transport and quicker to set up than conventional tripods, making them preferable for on-the-go shots.

 We highly recommend you consider getting one for your next trip to Alaska and other similar destinations.
 They can even double-up as a walking stick, especially when you explore rugged paths.

 When we were at the Mendenhall Glacier, we saw a couple take out a flexible tripod.
 They wrapped the tripod’s legs around a tree branch, mounted their camera, and took their selfie shots, with the glacier as the background.
 Meanwhile, we struggled to get our pics with that breathless background.

 Their flexible tripod was lightweight and versatile.
-The pliable legs also appear to be able to adjust to uneven surface, or can be attached to the handlebars of a bike, should one need to go cycling.
+The pliable legs also appear to be able to adjust to an uneven surface, or can be attached to the handlebars of a bike, should one need to go cycling.